Fractional Wannier Orbitals and Tight-Binding Gauge Fields for Kitaev Honeycomb Superlattices with Flat Majorana Bands

-Within a lattice, how are the orbital states of fractional particles characterized when they undergo hopping under tight-binding gauge fields?
-Standard methods such as maximally localized Wannier orbitals (MLWOs),\cite{Vanderbilt_2012RMP,Marzari1997,Souza_2001} the perturbation theory,\cite{Klein_1974,shavitt_1980,cohen_1977quantum,Anderson_1987RVB,Fazekas_1974RVB,Anderson_1987RVB,Schrieffer_1966,BRAVYI_2011}, renormalized Hamiltonian,\cite{Giuliani_Vignale_2005}, rotating-wave approximation, \cite{Ying_2007,Nesbet_1961}, Hubbard-Stratonovich transformation,\cite{Stratonovich_1957,Hubbard_1959} produce effective low-energy models for conventional quasiparticles hopping in a lattice potential.
+Within a lattice, how are the local Wannier orbital states of fractional particles characterized when they undergo hopping under tight-binding (TB) gauge fields?
+Standard methods such as maximally localized Wannier orbitals (MLWOs),\cite{Vanderbilt_2012RMP,Marzari1997,Souza_2001} perturbation theory,\cite{Klein_1974,shavitt_1980,cohen_1977quantum,Anderson_1987RVB,Fazekas_1974RVB,Anderson_1987RVB,Schrieffer_1966,BRAVYI_2011}, renormalized Hamiltonian,\cite{Giuliani_Vignale_2005}, rotating-wave approximation, \cite{Ying_2007,Nesbet_1961}, Hubbard-Stratonovich transformation\cite{Stratonovich_1957,Hubbard_1959} produce effective low-energy models for conventional quasiparticles hopping in a lattice potential.
 In contrast, entangled or fractional particles traverse a lattice under a lattice gauge potential.
 Symmetry arguments and dualities are often employed to postulate such lattice-gauge theory coupled with particle-like excitations \cite{Kitaev2003, Kogut_RMP, Fradkin_Book, Wahl_2013, Jutho_2015}.
-Wegner realized that the high-temperature disorder phase of the Ising model is dual to a $\Z_2$ lattice gauge theory.\cite{Wegner_1971}.
-Kitaev introduced the first exactly solvable low-energy spin model exhibiting a spin-liquid ground state, which directly translates to a $\Z_2$ lattice gauge theory.\cite{KITAEV2006,Baskaran2007,Tupitsyn_2010,Gu_2014} However, a systematic derivation of an effective $\Z_2$ gauge field-mediated TB model for the low-energy states for fractional particles that are embedded in a larger Hilbert space is missing in the literature.
+Wegner realized that the high-temperature disorder phase of the Ising excitations is dual to a $\Z_2$ lattice gauge theory.\cite{Wegner_1971}.
+Kitaev introduced an exactly solvable low-energy spin model exhibiting a spin-liquid ground state, which directly translates to a $\Z_2$ lattice gauge theory.\cite{KITAEV2006,Baskaran2007,Tupitsyn_2010,Gu_2014} However, a systematic derivation of an effective $\Z_2$ gauge field-mediated TB model for the low-energy states for fractional particles that are embedded in a larger Hilbert space is lacking in the literature.

-This work presents a systematic derivation for a TB model describing Wannier Majorana orbitals traversing a lattice via a $\Z_2$ gauge potential.
-The method generalizes to any lattice $U(1)$ gauge field for anyons, incorporating an additional particle-hole symmetry constraint specifically tailored for Majorana fermions and $\Z_2$ gauge fields.
-Conventional approaches for quasiparticles utilize projection operators on derived Wannier orbitals to eliminate high-energy states and subsequently acquire gauge fields through the pullback operation on the manifold.
-We propose an alternative approach, introducing a variational potential within the effective Hamiltonian.
-This potential acts as a superexchange-like interaction, mediated by virtual hopping processes to the eliminated states.
-Through analysis, we determine the conditions under which this potential manifests as a gauge potential.
-Additionally, the method facilitates the imposition of a flux-preservation constraint, ensuring consistency between the derived low-energy lattice theory and the parent full model.